How to Get to Sifnos: Everything You Need to Know

 ➡️Milos

-Some international destinations offer direct flights to Santorini (JTR) and Mykonos (JMK), like the UK.
+Some international routes—especially from the UK and Europe—also offer direct flights to Santorini (JTR) and Mykonos (JMK).

 Greek Islands with Ferry to Sifnos